Effective Date: January 1, 2023

 - Service providers who help manage, develop, and analyze our business and/or deliver services to us and our clients.
 These service providers have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us;

-- Agencies and organizations working to prevent fraud in financial services;
+- Agencies and organizations working to prevent fraud in financial services to protect the interests of BNY Mellon and to comply with law and regulations;

-- Law enforcement, regulatory and other governmental agencies;
+- Law enforcement, regulatory and other governmental agencies to comply with applicable laws, court orders, or governmental regulations;

-You have the right, subject to certain exceptions defined in the CCPA and other applicable laws and regulations, to request that BNY Mellon disclose certain information to you about our collection and use of your personal information over the past 12 months.
-Once we receive and confirm your verifiable consumer request, we will disclose to you:
+You have the right, subject to certain exceptions defined in the CCPA, CPRA, and other applicable laws and regulations, to request that BNY Mellon disclose certain information to you about our collection and use of your personal information over the past 12 months.
+We will disclose to you:

-- The categories of personal information that each recipient received.
+- The categories of personal information that each recipient received, and

 - The specific pieces of personal information we collected about you.